 - Meet all university admission requirements to the Advanced Literacy specialization

-- A minimum GPA of 3.0 either cumulatively or in the last 60 hours from the most recently earned Bachelor's degree or higher.
-(Candidates with a GPA or 2.75-2.99 may submit GRE scores for evaluation.)
+- A minimum GPA of 3.0 either cumulatively or in the last 60 hours from the most recently earned Bachelor's degree or higher (Candidates with a GPA of 2.75-2.99 may submit GRE scores for evaluation.)

 - An official service record with at least one (1) full year as teacher of record

 - A valid, unexpired teaching certificate

-- Successfully complete Benchmark 1 by passing an interview with College of Education faculty.
+- Successfully complete Benchmark 1 by passing interview with College of Education faculty

 - In good standing with the university

-- Accept the admissions offer within the required timeframe.
+- Accept admissions offer within required time frame

-Once a reading specialist certification candidate has been accepted, in order to remain and successfully complete the Reading Specialist program, the candidate must:
+In order to remain and successfully complete the Reading Specialist program, the candidate must meet the following requirements:

-- Remain in good standing with the University, including maintaining a minimum GPA of 3.0.
+- Remain in good standing with the University, including maintaining minimum GPA of 3.0

 - Successfully complete all required coursework

-- Successfully complete Benchmark 2, the Practicum (LTC 5366), at a TEA-approved, on-ground campus in Texas under the guidance of a state-certified mentor (Reading Specialist or Master Reading Teacher) with at least three years of experience.
-Candidates will be released to take the TExES exam 151-Reading Specialist after successful completion of the Practicum.
+- Successfully complete Benchmark 2, Practicum (LTC 5366), at TEA-approved, on-ground campus in Texas under guidance of state-certified mentor (Reading Specialist or Master Reading Teacher) with at least three years of experience (Candidates will be released to take the TExES exam 151-Reading Specialist after successful completion of the Practicum.)